 The hike continued along the stream, with the sound of the water accompanying us.
-When we finally reached the small waterfall (another rather photogenic spot on the trail), we then had the choice: to continue following the trail towards the parking lot or take the “Detour which is worth it”.
+When we finally reached the small waterfall (another rather photogenic spot on the trail), we then had the choice: to continue following the trail towards the parking lot or take the “Worthwhile Detour”.

 Of course, we chose the detour.

 I am still not quite sure why this trail has such a name.
 This “detour” is neither particularly difficult nor particularly extraordinary.